This Strawberry Rhubarb Salad is perfect for summer!

 After combining the marinated rhubarb with the rest of the ingredients, I recommend tasting for seasonings and adjusting them as needed.
 For instance, if you want the salad to be a bit sweeter (perhaps your strawberries or peaches aren’t that sweet), add a splash of maple syrup and toss to combine.

 Want a little richness in this salad?
 Drizzle in a fruity extra virgin olive oil and toss to combine.
-If you have access to vegan ricotta cheese or vegan feta cheese, either of those would be fabulous in this salad.
+If you have access to vegan ricotta cheese or vegan feta cheese (Violife has a good one!), either of those would be fabulous in this salad.

 For something tangy, try a drizzle of good-quality balsamic vinegar on top.